-As these cards come with fees and restrictions, compare your options to determine which card offers more rewards and more bang for your buck.
+As these cards can often come with fees and restrictions, compare your options to determine which card offers more rewards and more bang for your buck.

 Types of rewards credit cards

 - Retail rewards.
-These cards offer benefits and rewards tied to a particular retailer.
-Some retail credit cards are available from big retailers.
-Consider where you shop the most and see whether they offer a card to reward your loyalty.
+These cards offer benefits and rewards tied to a particular retailer such as gift cards or discounts.
+Consider where you shop the most and see whether the retailer offers a card to reward your loyalty.

-- Cash back rewards.
-Some credit cards let you redeem your accumulated reward points as cash back.
-You can use this cash back to pay credit card fees or to reduce your outstanding balance (depending on the card).
+- Cashback rewards.
+Some credit cards let you redeem your accumulated reward points as cashback.
+Depending on the card, you can use this cashback to pay credit card fees or to reduce your outstanding balance.

 - Airline rewards.
 Are you a regular jet-setter?
-Then an airline rewards credit card could be a wise choice.
-You can use these cards to earn airline rewards points for everyday purchases and can redeem them for rewards such as airline tickets and flight upgrades.
-A variety of credit card providers offer credit cards linked to airline rewards.
-Learn more in our detailed guide to airline rewards.
+Then frequent flyer credit cards could be a wise choice.
+You can use these cards to earn points or air miles for everyday purchases and can redeem them for rewards such as airline tickets and flight upgrades.

 - Travel rewards.
 Cardholders can earn points for both travel-related and everyday purchases.
 Depending on the card, you can redeem your rewards for travel perks (such as flights, upgrades and accommodation) as well as other rewards (such as gift vouchers, gadgets and homewares).